Esri/inspire_open_data/gdb-encoding/PlannedLandUse.md

 This section describes which transformation rules with which parameters are applied to the PlannedLandUse conceptual model before applying the general rules of this encoding rule:

-1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`. (works in GDB)
+1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`.
-2. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')` (works in GDB as ong as not to long)
+2. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
-4. Create seperate Tables for each Geometry Type, add suffix for P for Points, L for Lines and S for Areas.
-5. References to Objects by URL (String)

-ToDO:
-SimpleRelatedParty beschreiben, Multiplizität bei RelatedParty erlauben Contact in einzelne Attribute zerlegen.
+3. Substitute all occurences of LegislationCitation and DocumentCitation with the Simple Citation through Rule `MT007()`